Sub-exponential Growth Dynamics in Complex Systems: A Piecewise Power-Law Model for the Diffusion of New Words and Names: Supplementary Discussion of the Infection Model

 Appendix C provides a supplementary discussion of the infection model.
-Specifically, we first present a more precise formulation and derivation of the growth curve for the unweighted infection model introduced in Section \ref{sec_infection} in the main text.
-Second, we introduce a weighted infection model that yields an in-degree distribution following a power-law with exponent approximately 1.
+Specifically, in Section~\ref{app_sec_infection0}, we first present a more precise formulation and derivation of the growth curve for the unweighted infection model introduced in Section \ref{sec_infection} in the main text.
+Second, in Section~\ref{app_sec_infection_model}, we introduce a weighted infection model that yields an in-degree distribution following a power-law with exponent approximately 1.
+The detailed properties of the Infection-Type Model are discussed based on numerical simulations under various conditions in Section~\ref{app_sec_infect_result}, and through the analysis of in-degree distributions in Section~\ref{app_sec_indegree}.